-A native to Montana, Suzanne joined the School of Business in 2010 after earning her PhD from the University of Oregon.
+A native to Montana, Suzanne joined the College of Business in 2010 after earning her PhD from the University of Oregon.
 Suzanne earned a Bachelors of Mechanical Engineering from Georgia Tech and a Masters of Business Administration from Tulane University in New Orleans.
 Prior to pursuing her PhD, Suzanne spent seven years working in industry and another four years teaching at Montana State University – Northern in her hometown of Havre.
 Her industry experience includes working for some of the largest players in the natural resources arena: General Electric, Exxon, and Monsanto.
 Additionally, she played an instrumental role in the creation of the Montana Cooperative Development Center, a state-wide resource for cooperatives.

 When not teaching or conducting research, Suzanne enjoys learning, laughing and playing outdoors with her family.

 2009 - University of Oregon Ph.D., Strategy and Entrepreneurship

 1994 - Georgia Institute of Technology Bachelor of Mechanical Engineering

 BMGT 410 Sustainable Business Practices

 MBA 694 Advanced Entrepreneurship Seminar II